openebs-archive/openebs-docs/docs/faq.md

+<h3><a class="anchor" aria-hidden="true" id="openebs-in-openshift-4.2"></a>Does OpenEBS installation support in OpenShift 4.2?</h3>

+OpenEBS v1.5 installation is supported in OpenShift 4.2.

+<a href="#top">Go to top</a>

 <h3><a class="anchor" aria-hidden="true" id="OpenEBS-install-prerequisites-openshift-centos"></a>What are the prerequisites other than general prerequisites for installing OpenEBS in Centos and OpenShift?</h3>

 If you are installing OpenEBS in CentOS or OpenShift,you must need to grant privileges to ndm pods.
-For installing OpenEBS in OpenShift environment,more details can be read [here](/docs/next/kb.html#OpenEBS-install-openshift-without-SELinux-disabled).
+For installing OpenEBS in OpenShift environment,more details can be read [here](/docs/next/kb.html#OpenEBS-install-openshift-4.1).

 <a href="#top">Go to top</a>